khsthomas/jersey-https-client/blog.md

 ## Conclusion

-That it folks, creating a Jersey client that supports `https` is doable when you know how to do it.
+That it folks, a Jersey client that supports `https`.

 ## Acknowledgements
-                                ]

 I would like to thank Malin Ekholm for feedback.

 ## Resources